JoshLuong/Trippo/USER-DOCS.md

 ![Side Calendar Day View](trippo/public/user-docs/4.PNG)

-Opening the side calendar and selecting any date on in your trip will highlight the pins on the map that correspond to that days destinations, and show you a day view of any destinations you have added.
+Opening the side calendar and selecting any date on your trip will open day view of any activities you have added.
+It will also highlight the pins on the map that correspond to the currently selected day.

 ![Itinerary Master Plan](trippo/public/user-docs/9.png)